burak74/burak74/README.md

 - 👋 Hi, I’m @burak74
 - 👀 I’m interested in all topics of software
-- 🌱 I’m currently learning software testing
+- 🌱 I’m currently learning web development
-- 📫 You can reach me on LinkedIn https://www.linkedin.com/in/burakalkan74/
+- 📫 You can reach me on Linkedin https://www.linkedin.com/in/burakalkan74/